Desmond-netw/desmondNetw/README.md

-<h1 align="center">Hi 👋, I'm Desmond Deveh</h1>
+##<h1 align="center">Hi 👋, I'm Desmond Deveh</h1>
 <hr>
 <h4>My Values: #Wellbeing, #sustainability, #openness , #equality and #commitment  </h4>
 <h4> Moto: Imagination Create Reality </h4>
 <hr>
 <h3 align="center">
-  I'm a Front-End developer and Networking Engineer living in Finland, but open to global positions in Web Development and IT field support.
+  I'm a Full Stack developer and Networking Technician living in Finland, but open to global positions in Web Development and IT field support.
   I have a deep passion for technology and love solving problems creatively.
-  With my constantly growing skill set, I work on both the front-end and back-end of web applications, allowing me to have a diverse range of technical abilities.
+  With my constantly growing skill set, I work on both the full stack layers of web applications, allowing me to have a diverse range of technical abilities.
+On my journey to becoming a full-stack developer, I’ve developed a strong passion for building digital experiences that are not only functional but also visually engaging.
+I hold a Bachelor of Technology in Computer Networking, which has strengthened my understanding of server management and backend systems.
 </h3>

 <!-- Corrected Image -->